Naledi-Mokhethi/HospitalQueue/README.md

 ### Pending Updates
 - Login for Nurse's to limit access to functionalities such as the dequeue.
-- Login will use a RESTful Authentication API.
+- Login will use a RESTful Authentication API - In progress
 - A get patients records that will read and export the history of the ER Patients for audit purposes.

 ### Credit